 It is one of the four layers surrounding the Earth along with other layers.
 The other layers are lithosphere (rocky area), hydrosphere (water bodies) and atmosphere (air) and it is the sum of all the ecosystems.

 Environment is an important parameter in the healthy living of organisms.
-It provides suitable conditions including air, food, sunlight, sustainable temperature, and other needs for them to support life and well being.
+It provides suitable conditions including air, food, sunlight, sustainable temperature, and other needs for them to support life and well-being.
 A clean environment is mandatory for good flourishing of all ecosystems.
+An environment is an essential factor for the existence of life on earth.
+There can be no life on earth without an environment.
+There are other big planets in the solar system but have no life because of the lack of environment.